Spring Commencement Information

 Declare your intent to graduate – Check your degree audit with your academic advisor to ensure that all graduation requirements have been met.
 Activate your intent to graduate on eLion.
 If the deadline has passed, contact the Registrar’s office for help completing this process.
 Check your address on eLion: Make sure your home and local mailing addresses are correct by selecting the “Address Information” tab.
 You will be receiving important graduation information by mail.
 If you do not attend the ceremony, your diploma will be mailed to your home address, so it is very important that the university has your correct address on file.

-To R.S.V.P.: Complete and return the Commencement Participation Sheet enclosed in your mailing to Lisa Taylor’s mailbox in the upper level of the Hiller Building or electronically complete the online registration form found here:
+R.S.V.P.: Complete and return the Commencement Participation Sheet enclosed in the mailing to Kim Lumadue's mailbox in the upper level of the Hiller Building or electronically complete the online registration form found here: Registration Form

 Penn State encourages persons with disabilities to participate in its programs and activities.
-If you are a graduating student with a disability that requires assistance at commencement, such as utilizing a wheelchair lift or help walking across the stage, please let Lisa Taylor know (375-4705 or email@example.com) as soon as possible.
-If your guests need special seating accommodations due to physical infirmities, let Lisa know also and she will reserve floor seats for your party.
+If you are a graduating student with a disability that requires assistance at commencement, please let Kim Lumadue know (375-4722 or firstname.lastname@example.org) as soon as possible.

 Graduation Day Lineup: